LabHidro/PFGIS-Tool/docs/user_manual/start.rst

    libxmu-dev \
    libavformat-dev libswscale-dev

-Install git
+Install git:

 .. code-block:: console

    sudo apt install git

-Download of the current version of the GRASS GIS from GitHub
+Download of the current version of the GRASS GIS from GitHub:

 .. code-block:: console